WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 He is a creative and challenging Python teacher for me.
 * reviewed the RR and made a discussion with AL.
 Thank Kirstie for your serious-minded modification.
+* played open science game with lab menbers.
+It is really fun and I got deep understanding for open science from this game.

 #### What did you struggle with?